The Territory (2022 film): Synopsis

 The film focuses on the Uru-eu-wau-wau, an Amazonian tribe only contacted by the Brazilian government in 1980.
 Originally numbering in the thousands, the tribe is presented as just 200 strong at the film's outset.
 Bitaté Uru-eu-wau-wau is introduced as an 18-year-old who, despite his youth, is selected as leader of Uru-eu-wau-wau in order to coordinate their protection in the face of encroaching settlers who deploy slash-and-burn tactics to establish frontier settlements.
 Neidinha Bandeira, an environmental and human rights activist, is the other central cast member, working tirelessly to protect Uru-eu-wau-wau land and present their story to journalists and politicians.
-White seizure of Indigenous land is presented as a quasi-legal movement, tacitly encouraged after the election of populist Jair Bolsonaro.
+White seizure of Indigenous land is presented as a quasi-legal movement, tacitly encouraged after the election of reactionary populist Jair Bolsonaro.

 The film interweaves vérité footage of settlers themselves who, though chauvinistic, also have genuine faith in their entitlement to Amazonian land.
 The threat of violence hangs over the film's action.
 Bandeira faces near-constant death threats and the tribe deals frankly with the threat of elimination.
 The murder of Ari Uru-eu-wau-wau, a 33-year-old tribal leader beloved by the Uru-eu-wau-wau, is presented around the film's mid-point; the primary coordinator of tribal patrols, Ari is found murdered on a roadside with his death unsolved at the film's conclusion.
 The Uru-eu-wau-wau are also hit hard by COVID-19, losing 5% of their already tiny numbers.

 The film's last act presents Bitaté taking up Ari's patrol leadership, teaching drone and film technology to tribe members in order to document settler intrusion and monitor territory boundaries.
 The tribe implements a de facto police apparatus, arresting individual settlers and destroying their out-buildings and implements.
 Bandeira continues her steadfast advocacy and organizing despite being deeply shaken by Ari's murder.
 The tribe's position is presented as resolute but extremely precarious at the film's end, with a concluding crawl noting that the Amazon clearance, the invasion of indigenous land and the appropriation of resources continues to accelerate under the Bolsonaro administration.